1929 poster for the film by the Stenberg brothers

 Dziga Vertov was born in Belostock (now Białystok in NE Poland) in 1896, and died in Moscow in 1954.
 There is an excellent biography with a comprehensive bibliography on the Monoskop cultural web-site.

 Mikhail Kaufman was born in Belostock in 1897 and died in Moscow in 1980.
 Though overshadowed by his brother, he was an innovative film-maker himself and his work is becoming more appreciated.
-The Dovzhenko Centre has recently produced a book about him and restored two of his films.
+His creative contribution to MwaMC and earlier films is also increasingly recognised.
+The Dovzhenko Centre has restored two of his films, ‘In Spring’ (1929) and ‘Unprecedented Campaign’ (1931), and there are excellent essays about him in the Centre’s recent book, ‘Ukrainian Dilogy’, 2018.
 His biography is on the VUFKU website.

 Elizaveta Svilova was born in Moscow in 1900 and died there in 1975.
 One of the greatest of film editors she spent her life after Vertov’s death preserving his memory and archive.
 It is thanks to her dedication that his reputation is now higher than ever.
 Monoskop also has her biography.
-There is also an interesting paper on Svilova and Esfir Shub by Lilya Kaganovsky.
+There is an interesting paper on Svilova and Esfir Shub by Lilya Kaganovsky.
+Dr Karen Pearlman of Macquarie University has made an award winning film ‘Woman with an Editing Bench’ (2016) paying homage to Svilova’s contribution to the art of film editing.

 The film is variously called ‘Man with a Movie Camera’, ‘The Man with a Movie Camera’, ‘The Man with the Movie Camera’, and ‘a Man with a Movie Camera’.
 Google Translate comes up with the latter version but most people adopt the first one.
 There is no definite or indefinite article in Russian which explains the confusion.
 There is also a muddle about the translation of Kino, as in Kino-pravda and Kino-glaz.
 Most commentators use ‘Cine’ but the film isn’t known as ‘Man with a Cine Camera’!
 Capitals and hyphens are inconsistent (Kino-Glaz, kinoglaz) even in Vertov’s notes.

-The film premiered in Kyiv (at Goskino No. 2 Cinema) on the 7th January 1929, and in Moscow on the 9th April 1929 (at the Hermitage Theatre and Tverskaya 46 cinemas).
+The film premiered in Kyiv on the 7th January 1929 (at Goskino No. 2 Cinema), and in Moscow on the 9th April 1929 (at the Hermitage Theatre and Tverskaya 46 cinemas).
 The film was shown at the influential 1929 ‘Film und Foto’ exhibition in Stuttgart and screened to audiences in Berlin and Paris during Dziga Vertov’s European tour in the summer of the same year.
 See my blog post on the First Cinema Screening.

 ‘Man with a Movie Camera’ is the best example of Lev Kuleshov’s theory of ‘Creative Geography’ where different locations are edited together to portray a single place.
 Locations were filmed in many different places over two years to be edited into the imaginary City that the Man with the Movie Camera records throughout the day.